sebapersson/PEtabTraining.jl/README.md

 - **Multiple shooting**: strategy where the ODE simulation time span is split into windows that are fitted jointly.
 Each window has its own estimated initial state, and a continuity penalty is used to promote continuity between adjacent windows.
-- **Curriculum multiple shooting**: strategy combining multiple shooting with a curriculum schedule.
-Training starts from a multiple-shooting formulation (often easier to optimize) and progressively reduces the number of windows until the original single-window problem is recovered.

 Concrete examples of how to apply these training strategies are available in the [PEtab.jl documentation](https://sebapersson.github.io/PEtab.jl/stable/), while the